chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdedescription.md

 ## Other Boundary Data

-NeumannBoundary can be implemented as a RhsOperator with on_boundary = true
+NeumannBoundary can be implemented as a RhsOperator with AT = ON_BFACES

 PeriodicBoundary can be implemented as a CombineDofs <: AbstractGlobalConstraint